knaw-huc/golden-agents-occasional-poetry/experiments/README.md

     ?event a ?eventType ;
            sem:hasTimeStamp ?date .

-    # There is another person in a particular role in that event
+    # There is an optional other person in a particular role in that event
+    OPTIONAL {
         ?otherPersonRole a ?otherPersonRoleType ;
            roar:carriedBy ?otherPerson ;
            roar:carriedIn ?event .

         # And its not the person itself
         FILTER(?otherPerson != ?person)

         # This person also has a name
         ?otherPerson pnv:hasName ?otherPersonName .

         # Has name information
         ?otherPersonName a pnv:PersonName ;
                          pnv:literalName ?otherPersonLiteralName .

         OPTIONAL { ?otherPersonName pnv:givenName ?otherPersonGivenName . }
         OPTIONAL { ?otherPersonName pnv:surnamePrefix ?otherPersonSurnamePrefix . }
         OPTIONAL { ?otherPersonName pnv:baseSurname ?otherPersonBaseSurname . }
+    }

 }
 ```